itom-project/itom/docs/userDoc/source/06_scriptLanguage/py-tutorial/pytut_if_else.rst

+﻿.. include:: ../../include/global.inc

-﻿If and else statements
+If and else statements
 -------------------------------
 .. moduleauthor:: PSchau
 .. sectionauthor:: PSchau

-.. include:: ../../include/global.inc

 `if` Statements